leomotors/salim-bot/README.md

 `s-bot-framework` is specific for Salim Bot, but if you would want to create normal Discord Bot, this is a good library =>
 [Cocoa Discord Utils](https://github.com/Leomotors/cocoa-discord-utils)

-## ❓ What is this Bot?

-This bot is Salim.
-Whenever you trigger it, It become mad.

-**April Fools!!!** Wait, it passed? nvm, idc.

-This discord bot is created to use for my own server.
-However, source code is free for anyone to implement it!

-Spread headache to your friend!

-## ⚠️ Caution

-**Proceed at your own risk** Good Luck!

-## 🤝 Awesome Salim Quote!

-Thank you **Awesome Q U A L I T Y** Salim Quote from [narze/awesome-salim-quotes](https://github.com/narze/awesome-salim-quotes)

-**Note**: This Bot on default will fetch quotes from this amazing API.

-This is what inspire me to create this annoying 'ปั่น' Bot.

 ## 👨‍💻 To Implement